-This year’s plans for a 10th year celebration of the annual Disquiet International literary program honouring Alberto’s memory have been postponed due to the coronovirus pandemic.
+This year’s plans for a 10th year celebration of the annual Disquiet International literary program honouring Alberto’s memory have been postponed to 2022 due to the coronovirus pandemic.
 However, he is the subject of a richly documented online publication Oh, Vida, sê bela! released by the National Library of Portugal.
 This follow-up album-catalogue of the exhibition “Oh, Life, be beautiful!” held at the Library in 2017-18, documents Alberto’s life, poetry, and cultural friendships.

 2019 – Portugal

 Alberto de Lacerda, to whom Disquiet International is dedicated, provided the launching point for a discussion about contemporary Portuguese poetry.
 Scott Laughlin of Disquiet coordinated the session with the participation of Portuguese poets Pedro Mexia and Tatiana Faia.

 On the 10th of January an evocation of Alberto’s life and work was held to close the exhibition “Oh, Life, be beautiful!” at the National Library of Portugal.
 A guided tour of the exhibition was conducted by Luís Amorim de Sousa.
 This was followed by presentations by Pedro Mexia and Eugénio Lisboa.

 On the 5th of February Alberto de Lacerda’s poetry was the subject of a special public reading in Lisbon.
 This took place at the library of the National Printing Office with the participation of the actors Jorge Silva Melo and Nuno Rodrigues.